 Practice Area

 “Dismissed” doesn’t mean “invisible.”
-We make your record match your life.
+I make your record match your life.

 If you completed probation, you can petition the court to withdraw your guilty plea and dismiss the case.
 Your conviction shows as “dismissed” instead of “convicted” on most background checks.